 Tip #5 We provide picking containers for adults and children.
 The containers we provide are the right size for kids and adults.
-Adults, the buckets we have for you have a handle.
-Slipping the handle under your belt or in a pocket enables you to use two hands.
-Farmer Mike uses two hands cupped together and the key is THUMBS.
+Farmer Mike uses two hands cupped together and the key is picking with your THUMBS.
 Cup both hands together and using your thumbs and index finger, roll the blueberries into your cupped hand.

 Tip #6 Go for a walk.
 The area we have for picking is pretty big.
 The plants near the entrance get picked the most.
 Go for a walk and you will usually find plenty of blueberries.

 Tip #7 LIFT Branches!
 Most adults pick the berries at mid stomach level (where they are the easiest) If you carefully lift branches, you will often discover clusters of berries and it makes picking much easier.
 Hint- looking for heavy foliage is a good place to lift branches.